Zheng Zu: Fictional character biography

-After Zheng Zu's apparent death, the Kingpin takes control of his own faction of the Si-Fan in Hong Kong and provides them cybernetics.
+After Fu Manchu's apparent death, their organization was divided into factions: Sleeping Dragon Clan (led by Chiang Kai-Dong), Steel Lotus Group (led by Hsien Ming-Ho), Wild Tiger Mob (led by Deng Ling-Xiao) and Coiled Serpent Syndicate (led by Mao Liu-Cho).
+The Kingpin takes control of his own faction of the Si-Fan in Hong Kong and provides them cybernetics.
 Shang-Chi joins forces with the X-Men and Elektra Natchios against the Kingpin's Si-Fan.
+Under the name Cursed Lotus, his daughter Fah Lo Suee teamed up with Deng Ling-Xiao and the Wild Tiger Mob and marketed a new drug called Wild Tiger, Despite the Wild Tiger mob being brought down by Shang-Chi, she eludes capture.
+Shang-Chi never discovers his half-sister's involvement.

-Zheng Zu employed Zaran (Zhou Man She) to retrieve a chemical from A.I.M.and later directed him to kill Shang-Chi for him.
+Fu Manchu employed Zaran (Zhou Man She) to retrieve a chemical from A.I.M. and later directed him to kill Shang-Chi for him.

-Zheng Zu later sent his dacoits to aid Zaran against Shang-Chi and the Marvel Knights.
+Fu Manchu later sent his dacoits to aid Zaran against Shang-Chi and the Marvel Knights.
 Although they succeeded in destroying the building that Shang-Chi was in, Zaran failed to slay him.

-Using the aliases of the Comte de St. Germain and the Ghost, Zheng Zu employed his son, Moving Shadow, as he prepared the Hellfire weapon.
+Using the aliases of the Comte de St. Germain and the Ghost, Fu Manchu employed his son, Moving Shadow, as he prepared the Hellfire weapon.
 He was opposed again by MI-6 and Shang-Chi, with the resulting battle destroying the Hellfire weapon.

-Under the alias of Han, Zheng Zu offered his daughter Kwai Far to the Black Panther as a prospective bride.
+Under the alias of Han, Fu Manchu offered his daughter Kwai Far to the Black Panther as a prospective bride.
 The Black Panther refused this offer and drove him off with the assistance of Luke Cage and Shang-Chi.